New love for Photography with this precious Film Camera

 Thus, I have decide enough is enough, last weekend, I took a 6 hour private sewing crash course that helped me trouble shoot common issues with my sewing machine, so I am ready to tackle all those half sewn projects.
 I also started the first round of decluttering my closet, and the result are as follows.
-As I have posted these outfits on Depop (app) I am crossing fingers I could find a new home for them soon.
-Wish me luck!
+As I have posted these on various reselling apps and I am crossing fingers I could find a new home for them soon.

 ChienChien has stayed in San Antonio for almost a week now, to help her aunt who is a Vet Nurse with her school project.
 Since she is a calm dog, her aunt could use her to take some X-rays that she needed to complete her school work.
 I miss her very much and the house feel empty without her.
 We also learned that since she is 8 years old, her spine is getting old and cannot have her jump anymore.
 Considering how excited she usually gets when we get home or we have guests over she will be hard to manage, because she runs super fast.
 Gotta think of new strategies to keep her healthy as long as possible, we have now an official elderly dog in the house.

 Camera: Nikon FG-20 (Film: Kodak Gold 400) | Photo: Josh Yang Photography